ncatlab/nlab-content/pages/8267.md

   \,,
 $$

 which implies the first isomorphism.
-Analogously, the Salamander exact sequence associated with
+Analogously, the salamander exact sequence associated with

 $$
   \array{